Gera1313/19-text-editor/README.md

 ## Notes

-May 13, 2024: Revisiting to fix the issues.
+May 22, 2024: Revisiting to fix the issues.
 Need to fix a few issues in the following files.
 Client folder; Webpack.config.js, src-sw.js.
 In the js folder they are database.js, install.js. npm run start does not appear to produce results.

-May 15: Leaving on vacation for a few days.
-Will work when I get back.

 ## Usage